Ask anyone who’s successful: “What’s your morning routine?” and they almost always have a very specific answer.

-I designed this routine to be as effective as humanly possible at cultivating motivation, enhancing focus, and rewiring your mind for success.
+I designed this step by step routine to be as effective as humanly possible at cultivating motivation, enhancing focus, and rewiring your mind for success.

 It’s the result of years of research and refinement—I’ve packed it full of every single possible advantage that exists.
 It’s meant to sharpen your edge to an almost unnatural level.